 Even if you don’t have a lot of large sticks available, you can offer your kids an old sheet or tarp and some rope for them to try building with.
 I usually have an extra tarp when we go camping that the kids can use for this reason.
-They get to practice making shelters, it usually takes them hours, and then they have a little private spot for the duration of the stay.
+They get to practice making shelters and it usually takes them hours.
+Then, when they’re finally done, they have a little private spot for the duration of the stay.

 Nature Activities at the Campground

 What better place to encourage some nature learning and exploration.
 Below you’ll find our favourite nature-y things to do while camping.

 However, we find that if given a little bit of time and encouragement our kids will start exploring and asking great questions which have led to all sorts of neat discoveries.
 Because of this, we now keep some local field guides in our camper all the time.